 In theory, everything downstream and downwind from infected farms also is exposed because prions are microscopic.
 Officials who claim that these (and past instances) are isolated and contained should be fired for incompetency and charged with reckless endangerment of the public health and bioterrorism.

 Secondly, these sick animals were likely identified because they exhibited clinical signs of mad cow disease.
 Shaking.
 Excessive fear.
 Attempting to urinate constantly.
-These animals were sick and infectious for months before they were pulled and culled.
+These animals were sick and infectious long before they were pulled and culled.
 Everywhere they walked, urinated, defecated, licked and drank for the past year or more was exposed and infected permanently.
 Every animal that has walked in their tracks was exposed.
 Every animal that touched noses with a sick cow is exposed.
 The ripple effect is perpetual and unstoppable.

 These farms should be quarantined and condemned forever.
 Sterilization is impossible.
 The sites will continue to infect animals and humans.
 Contaminated soil will contaminate water runoff and groundwater.